abirh2/ramadan-companion/docs/features.md

 - **✅ NEW: Web Push API** - Notifications work even when app is closed or backgrounded
 - **✅ NEW: Backend scheduling** - Vercel cron job handles notification timing
 - **✅ NEW: iOS support** - Background notifications now work on iOS Safari
+- **🔐 Requires Authentication** - Users must be logged in to enable notifications (Web Push requires user ID)
 - **Browser-based notifications** using Web Push API and Service Worker
 - **Per-prayer control** - Enable/disable individual prayers (Fajr, Dhuhr, Asr, Maghrib, Isha)
 - **Master toggle** - Enable/disable all notifications at once
 - **Motivational hadith quotes** - 10 curated quotes from Sahih collections
 - **Push subscriptions** - Stored in Supabase for multi-device support
-- **Dual-storage pattern** - Works for authenticated users (requires login for Web Push)
+- **Multi-device independence** - Each device has separate subscription; enabling on phone doesn't affect desktop
-- **Cross-device sync** - Preferences and subscriptions sync across devices
+- **Cross-device sync** - Preferences sync across devices; notifications only sent to devices with active subscriptions
+- **Proper cleanup** - Disabling notifications removes subscription from both browser and database

 ### User Flow
+1. **User must be logged in** (if not, shows "Sign In to Enable" prompt with link to `/profile`)
-1. User navigates to `/times` page
+2. User navigates to `/times` page
-2. Clicks "Enable Notifications" button in NotificationSettings card
+3. Clicks "Enable Notifications" button in NotificationSettings card
-3. Browser requests notification permission
+4. Browser requests notification permission
+5. On grant, Web Push subscription is created and saved to database
-4. On grant, all 5 prayers are enabled by default
+6. All 5 prayers are enabled by default
-5. User can toggle individual prayers on/off
+7. User can toggle individual prayers on/off
-6. Notifications appear at exact prayer times with hadith quotes
+8. Notifications appear at exact prayer times with hadith quotes
-7. Clicking notification opens `/times` page
+9. Clicking notification opens `/times` page
+10. Disabling notifications removes subscription from browser and database

 ### Technical Implementation